 Some Encouraging Words

 I wish I had some quick trick that would solve all of your kid's "picky" eating tendencies.
 Feeding your kid can be the most stressful time of day if you feel your child isn't eating well.
 Although you can pick up some quick suggestions here, at Your Kid's Table, that will help, most of the strategies I am recommending require some real change, which is really hard for anyone.
 In most cases, the more selective your kid is about eating means the more changes you will need to make.
-Start making small changes each day, each week, and it won't be as overwhelming.
+Start by making small changes each day, each week, and it won't be as overwhelming.
 Don't expect miracles to happen overnight.
 Look for the small accomplishments and pat yourself (and your kid) on the back.
 My best advice is to stay consistent and to keep trying!!!
 I will help get you there!